We are in the process of putting together the 20th Annual Caribbean Dermatology Symposium programs.

 Continuing Nursing Education

-The maximum number of hours awarded for this Continuing Nursing Education activity is 13.25 contact hours.
-Pharmacotherapy contact hours for Advance Practice Registered Nurses to be determined.
+The maximum number of hours awarded for this Continuing Nursing Education activity is 20.5 contact hours.
+Pharmacotherapy contact hours for Advanced Practice Registered Nurses will be designated on your certificate.